 Apart from the cost-effective nature of instruments, it is also crucial to have sensors that allow the access of data in real or near real-time anywhere on the globe.
-The presented data should not just be the instantaneous value, but also easy to understand and depicts the variations over a predefined interval of time.
+The presented data should not just be the instantaneous value, but also easy to understand and depict the variations over a predefined interval of time.
 Further, there is also a need to have an alerting system that goes off before the catastrophic event takes place, giving enough time for the authoritative person to take remedial measures.

-The advancement of technology and human capability has introduced us to some of the finest equipment that is more precise, reliable, cost-effective, and tailored-made for every challenging field.
+The advancement of technology and human capability has introduced us to some of the finest equipment that is more precise, reliable, cost-effective, and tailor-made for every challenging field.
 In this article, we will be looking at some of these advanced and futuristic technologies that aim to change the face of monitoring.

 1. Digital Sensors

 Sensors play a crucial role when it comes to monitoring.
 Even though there are several sensors available in the market today, the traditional sensor uses the same kind of network to produce the data and output.
 To put it simply, traditional sensors are bound in a typical instrumentation network with the help of a central data acquisition system (DAS).
 The DAS takes in the input from the sensors and then makes use of multiplexers to produce the output in suitable engineering units.
 This output is then stored in the internal memory of the DAS and is retrievable by a PC.